 Here you can find some real-life examples you could use with dashboards:

-You can also edit an existent Dashboard item by right clicking on it
+You can also edit an existing dashboard item by right-clicking on it.

 - The dashboard item will start to gather data from the point of creation and onwards.
 It will not process old event data.

 - If you are using an event rule in a dashboard item, the event rule must be enabled.
 A current limitation is that the event rule must also have Show in map view selected in the Presentation section OR have a Notifier in the Notifications section in the event rule wizard.
 Otherwise, the dashboard item will not be able to calculate any data.

 Historical data and graphs

 Use the period selector to view data for a day, week, or month.

 1. Log in to the Fleet app on your mobile phone.